crossplane/crossplane/docs/introduction/composition.md

   compositeTypeRef:
     apiVersion: example.org/v1alpha1
     kind: CompositeMySQLInstance

+  # This Composition defines a patch set with the name "Metadata", which consists
+  # of 2 individual patches.
+Patch sets can be referenced from any of the base
+  # resources within the Composition to avoid having to repeat patch definitions.
+  # A PatchSet can contain any of the other patch types, except another PatchSet.
+  patchSets:
+  - name: Metadata
+    patches:
+    - fromFieldPath: metadata.labels
+    - fromFieldPath: metadata.annotations

   # This Composition reconciles a CompositeMySQLInstance by patching from
   # the CompositeMySQLInstance "to" new instances of the infrastructure
   # resources below.
 These resources may be the managed resources of an